Baseball333/First-Chatbot/README.md

 Tenth Commit:
 The final main procedure of the project is to build the chatbot's main GUI.
 Although I did not build it on my command-line, Xu specifies its code on his Medium article.
 As such I will write the first file(chatgui.py).

+Eleventh Commit:
+The final file of the project is the gui.py file which includes the central components of the project GUI.
+Its functionality will be explained in the next and final commit.